bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 are real time information about open sessions, user count, working tasks and deployed applications.
 In addition it will show you information about your system where the engine is running on.
 If you have a EMail Server configured you can test it by clicking on the :guilabel:`Send` button and send a test mail.
+On the licence panel you have the possibility to upload a licence.
+To do so click on the :guilabel:`Upload Licence` button.

 .. figure:: images/engine-cockpit-dashboard.png

+.. _engine-cockpit-application:

 Applications
 ------------